wormhole-foundation/wormhole-docs/tutorials/messaging/cross-chain-token-contracts.md

 ---
-title: Cross-chain Token Contracts
+title: Cross-Chain Token Transfers
 description: Learn how to create cross-chain token transfers using Wormhole's Solidity SDK.
 Build and deploy smart contracts to send tokens from one blockchain to another.
 ---

-# Cross-chain Token Contracts
+# Cross-Chain Token Transfers

 ## Introduction

-In this tutorial, you'll learn how to create a simple cross-chain token transfer system using the Wormhole protocol and the [Wormhole Solidity SDK](https://github.com/wormhole-foundation/wormhole-solidity-sdk){target=\_blank}.
+In this tutorial, you'll learn how to create a simple cross-chain token transfer system using the Wormhole protocol via the [Wormhole Solidity SDK](https://github.com/wormhole-foundation/wormhole-solidity-sdk){target=\_blank}.
 We'll guide you through building and deploying smart contracts that enable seamless token transfers of IERC-20 tokens between blockchains.
 Whether you're a developer looking to explore cross-chain applications or just interested in the Wormhole protocol, this guide will help you understand the fundamentals.

 By the end of this tutorial, you'll have a working cross-chain token transfer system built with the powerful tools provided by the Wormhole Solidity SDK, which you can further customize and integrate into your projects.